turingschool/launch-curriculum/module5/lessons/Week3/Authorization.md

 <section class='call-to-action' markdown='1'>

 In small groups, design a solution for the following scenario.
+You may use claims, roles, or any other strategy to accomplish this!
 You do not need to implement the solution just yet, but come up with some high-level structures for how you might achieve this goal.

 ### The Scenario

 We want to use claims to control an 'easter egg' for our application.
-When a user has exactly 7 messages created, they should get a special link to a special page only for our "lucky 7" users.
+When a user has exactly 7 messages created, they should get see a link in the nav-bar to a special page only for our "lucky 7" users.

 ✅When your group has a design planned, reach out to an instructor for approval.